meetqy/vite-plugin-vue-docs-2/README.md

 yarn dev
 ```

+> If you need to use local package, you need to make your own ` link '`

 ## Syntax

 `emits`, `props`, and vue have corresponding wording, so just add a comment on the wording, and the plug-in will automatically parse it.